 OK!
 So let me show you how to plan your entire year.
 And you can do this all in one day.
 Sounds awesome?
 Great!
 Let’s begin:

 No matter what kind of planner you use, I always think that it’s beneficial to be able to see your whole year at a glance.

 Annual calendar & Rolling Quarter inside our stationery club

 You could use the two-page annual calendar in your paper planner.
 Or a wall planner like I do (I print off our Annual Calendar, from our stationery club, poster-style to make a huge beautiful wall calendar).
 You can even use a chalkboard wall as your calendar or split a sheet of plain paper into 12 boxes – one for each month of the year.
 Whatever method you choose, give yourself an overview of the entire year at a glance.

 When you plan your year, it doesn’t matter how you view it, but that you view it – the whole year – in one view with no page turning or scrolling.

-And if you’ve got some big goals for this year, be sure to grab my Vision Board Printables to keep you motivated and inspired!
+And if you've got some big goals for this year, be sure to grab our Vision Board Printables to keep you motivated and inspired!

 When you can see your whole year at a glance, it’s easier to see when those important dates are, and if you’ve got events coming up that might be close together.
 As well as other important dates that you know you’ll be occupied with.